 Through an internship and courses in logic, ethics, human rights, political studies, theology, business, restorative justice, peacebuilding and development, and applied sociology, you will examine the impact of socio-legal systems on life in this country and around the globe.

-Get the details of our pre-law curriculum and download the history course catalog.
+Get the details of our pre-law curriculum in the course catalog.